 This device not only reads your results but also provides an interpretation.
 QardioArm provides its own cloud service, which is fully HIPPA compliant, with the monitor.
 This monitor syncs with Apple Watch as well as the iPhone, and it supports multiple users.

 If you are dealing with hypertension, heart disease, diabetes, or pregnancy, monitoring your blood pressure is very important.

 If your blood pressure goes too high and you have any of these health conditions, you could become very sick or even die if your high blood pressure is not addressed quickly.

 Checking your blood pressure several times a day can also give your health care providers a better idea of what is going on with your health so they can treat you more effectively.
 Getting a blood pressure reading only when you visit your doctor isn’t enough.

 Using your iPhone, which you probably keep nearby at all times, to monitor and track your blood pressure makes the process easier and more convenient.

 Blood Pressure Monitor Accuracy from third party validation

-Given that there are so many blood pressure monitors available in the market today with different features, it was necessary to make sure that these monitors are tested by an independent body and the general public is made aware of the findings.
+Given that there are so many blood pressure monitors available today with different features, it was necessary to ensure that these monitors are tested by an independent body and the general public is made aware of the findings.

 To that end, the American Medical Association (AMA) enlisted the National Opinion Research Center at the University of Chicago (NORC) to assist in the design and management of an independent process to determine which BP devices available in the U.S. meet the AMA’s established criteria to validate clinical accuracy (the “Validated Device Listing (VDL) Criteria”).